 - Schedule an appointment with Student Accounts to discuss the financial ramifications of the different academic options to determine which option will be the best choice financially.
 The student may be referred to the Student Financial Services for additional discussion.

 If the student chooses to withdraw, it must be a full withdrawal; the student may not choose to remain in some courses and withdraw from others.
-Residence hall room and board will be prorated in accordance with College policies.
+Residence hall room and board will be prorated in accordance with University policies.
 Failure to provide the military orders will result in normal withdrawal processing.

 Leave of Absence

-A student who will be away from the college for more than two semesters should request a leave of absence.
-To request a leave of absence, the student must submit a written request for a Leave of Absence to the School dean.
+A student who will be away from the university for more than two semesters should request a leave of absence.
+To request a leave of absence, the student must submit a written request for a Leave of Absence to the School Dean.
 The request must specify the reason for requesting the leave, a time limit (not longer than two years), and an outline of how the student plans to complete the program requirements upon return.
 The dean, in consultation with the program director, will review the student’s request.
 The student will be notified in writing of the decision.
 An approved leave of absence does not automatically extend the student’s time to degree completion beyond the standard 6 years from initial matriculation, and may also result in the need to repeat some previously completed coursework.

-A student on leave who does not return at the end of a leave will be withdrawn from the College as of the date the leave began.
+A student on leave who does not return at the end of a leave will be withdrawn from the University as of the date the leave began.
 If enrollment has been discontinued for more than two semesters, but less than two years, a student must contact the Office of Transfer and Graduate Admissions to complete a modified readmission process.
 If enrollment has been discontinued for more than two years a student must repeat the full admissions process.